cmho/README/README.md

 **What's the best way to get in touch with you?**

 If we're work teammates, I am basically always on Slack and very responsive, but don't respond to messages in the evening or on weekends unless it's an emergency or I've pre-arranged to work outside standard hours.
-If I'm in the office, it's also 100% okay to swing by my desk--just shoot me a message first to double-check that I'm at a good stopping point, and also because I startle easily when people show up behind me.
+If I'm in the office, it's also 100% okay to swing by my desk--just shoot me a message first to double-check that I'm at a good stopping point (strong chance it'll be fine!), and also because I startle easily when people show up behind me.

 ## Questions for our [first 1:1](https://larahogan.me/blog/first-one-on-one-questions/)